markg-codurance/CodeSmellExercises/tasks/diagnosisSheet.md

 Remember a code smell is an indication that something might be sub-optimally designed, not that there is necessarily a better way of writing the code.

 Start off by making a bullet point list naming the code smells you identify.
-Then look deeper to see if
+Then look deeper to see if you can come up with an agenda for change.

 ### Investigate and Strategise